Death toll from India, Nepal, Bangladesh floods jumps to over 300

 In India’s tea-growing state of Assam, close to the border of Bangladesh, severe flooding has displaced millions of people and killed more than 60, officials have said.

-Separately, at least 32 people were killed on Sunday in lightning strikes in Uttar Pradesh.
+Separately, at least 32 people were killed on Sunday in lightning strikes in Uttar Pradesh, India’s most populous state in the north.

 India’s weather office on Monday forecast “extremely heavy” rain in four of the 14 districts of the southern state of Kerala.